Adjective-Object/309-assignments/a2/README.txt

 > Use you imagination to design the look and feel of the game

 The look of the game is so imaginative wow.
+We have also added various graphical effects such as fade-ins and load-in movements to create a smoother user experience.

 In order to improve game feel, we made two major modifications:

 In our version, the ball speeds up after each collision with a block, and has its speed reset on collision with the center of the paddle.
 We found a steady increase in ball speed to give a better overall game feel than a choppy increase at set intervals.

 We also added more player controls; The velocity and position of impact of the ball against the paddle both play into the angle it will make coming off of the paddle.
-This gives the players slightly more control over the path of the ball.
+This gives the players slightly more control over the path of the ball in a similar fashion to how top-spin is used to control the ball in Tennis.